aquasecurity/kube-bench/README.md

 ## Installation

+You can choose to
+* run kube-bench from inside a container (sharing PID namespace with the host)
+* run a container that installs kube-bench on the host, and then run kube-bench directly on the host
-You can either install kube-bench through a dedicated container, install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases), or compile it from source.
+* install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases),
+* compile it from source.

 ### Running inside a container

-You can avoid installing kube-bench entirely by running it inside a container using the host PID namespace.
+You can avoid installing kube-bench on the host by running it inside a container using the host PID namespace.

 ```
 docker run --pid=host aquasec/kube-bench:latest <master|node>